 16. Gong and Steel Plate Type Targets: Only club-provided steel targets may be used.
 Gongs and Plates must be engaged from designated firing points only on the Long Range and Pistol Range.
 Members are not allowed to go forward of the firing line to engage steel targets on the Pistol Range.
 Gongs on the Long Range may be shot with a handgun or rifle cartridges - EXCEPT for the 50 BMG.
 Gongs and Plates on the Pistol Range may be shot with pistol calibers and 22 Rim Fire.
 Bullet velocity at the point of impact must be less than 3000 FPS.

 17. Pistol Range Firearms and Calibers: On the Pistol Range, only pistol caliber handguns, e.g. 22, 25, 380, 38, 40, 44, 45 and 50 caliber as well as their metric equivalents and rifles chambered for .17 HMR and .22 rim fire (short, long, long rifle and WMR) are acceptable.
+The following firearms with a stock (fixed, collapsible or folding) and chambered in pistol calibers .380, 9mm, 40 SW, 10mm and 45 ACP may be used on this Pistol Range.
+Examples of these firearms are Pistol Caliber Carbines (PCC's), Bull Pups, Short Barrel Rifles (SBR's), and Military Surplus Submachine guns modified to shoot only semi-automatic and modern replicas' of the same.
+The priority of use for the Pistol Range is for pistol shooters, consequently members shooting these firearms should use another range when the pistol range is full.
 You may shoot .22 rim fire spinner targets on the Pistol Range as long as they are placed at the base of the berm to prevent ricochets.
+22 Rim Fire Bullet Traps are allowed on the pistol range for precision marksmanship shooters.
+Bullet Traps are to be mounted on member provided non-metallic tables or frames.
 Handguns that are designed principally to fire rifle cartridges such as the AK \ AR styled pistols in 7.62 x 39 or .223/5.56mm are not allowed.

 18. Approved Targets: Paper targets (mounted to club-provided or member provided wooden target frames), plastic bottles, soda cans, self-sealing rubber spinner \ gong type targets and clay targets placed at the base or center of the berm may be shot on the Long Range and Pistol Range - cleanup is required.
 Members are not allowed to bring and shoot any target that could cause a ricochet, such as steel targets and bowling pins.
-Glass, exploding and concrete targets, as well as, golf balls are also prohibited.
+Glass, exploding, pressurized plastic bottle type targets and concrete targets, as well as, golf balls are also prohibited.
 Targets with faces of real people and political figures are prohibited.
 Only paper targets are allowed on the Short Range, placed on the wooden target frames, the placement of any other type targets on the berm is prohibited.
+Small steel animal are authorized for use on the Short Range during precision air rifle matches.
 Do not move target stands from range to range.

 19. Long Range Target Placement: All targets on the Long Range must be placed immediately in front of a berm so when the bullet passes through it impacts the berm.
 Short targets must be placed immediately in front of a 25, 50 or 75 yard berm.
 Tall targets must be placed in front of a berm to insure the bullet directly impacts the Berm.